Firearm and Ammunition Industry Economic Impact Report 2020

 Use this map and take a look for yourself and see the impact we have nationally and on your home state.

-The Firearms Industry Creates Jobs in America
+The Firearm Industry Creates Jobs in America

 United States companies that manufacture, distribute, and sell sporting firearms, ammunition, and supplies are an important part of the country’s economy.
 Manufacturers of firearms, ammunition, and supplies, along with the companies that sell and distribute these products, provide well paying jobs in America and pay significant amounts in tax to the state and Federal governments.